10 Most Expensive Island Communities In Miami

 If you're looking for the single most expensive island in the Miami area, it would be Fisher Island.
 In fact, the zip code that exclusively features Fisher Island (33109) is the richest zip code in America.
 Specifically, the average annual income on Fisher Island is $2.2 million.

 Fisher Island is located near the southern tip of Miami Beach and is one of the locales where a lot of celebrities live.
 The community has its own golf course, is surrounded by well-tended beaches, and is dotted by luxury condos as well as mansions.

 Some of the celebrities who have called this island its home at one time or another include athletes Boris Becker and Andre Agassi, and actors Julia Roberts and Oprah Winfrey.
 Median listing prices here are at $2.9 million, with median sales prices at $3.9 million.

 2. Indian Creek Island

-Located just west of Surfside, this island is another enclave that has its own golf course right smack in the middle of it.
+Located just west of Surfside, Indian Creek Island is another enclave that has its own golf course right smack in the middle of it.
 Residences on this isle surround this golf course, giving these homes direct access to the water.
 This is another neighborhood that many affluent and famous people choose to have a home in Miami.

 Some of the popular names that are on the list of residents on Indian Creek Island include Julio Iglesias and his son Enrique, supermodel Elle Macpherson, and a few billionaires like Edward Lampert and Norman Braman.
 Median listing prices here are at $700,000, and median selling prices are at $1.8 million.